Buyer GuideOperator playbook

-How Small Businesses Streamline POs with Purchase Order Software
+How Teams Streamline POs with Purchase Order Software

-How real PO software compresses nine layers of weekly buying work — POS-driven recommendations, multi-channel sending, AI supplier reply parsing, structured receiving, three-way matching, and final-state accounting handoff.
-Pre/post timeline with operator-hour math.
+How closed-loop PO software compresses weekly buying work: POS-driven recommendations, order-context review, multi-channel sending, AI supplier reply parsing, living PO updates, structured receiving, upstream reconciliation, and final-state accounting handoff.

-Small businesses don't buy purchase order software because they want better-looking PDFs.
-They buy it because the weekly buying workflow — walking the shelves, checking the spreadsheet, drafting emails, chasing supplier confirmations, reconciling deliveries, fixing invoices — has eaten three days of operator time and produced a stack of mistakes that show up at month-end.
+Small businesses do not buy purchase order software because they want better-looking PDFs.
+They buy it because the weekly buying workflow — walking the shelves, checking the spreadsheet, drafting emails, chasing supplier confirmations, reconciling deliveries, fixing invoices — consumes operator time and produces mistakes that show up at month-end.

 Streamlining that workflow is what real PO software does.
 The PDF is the smallest part.
 The leverage is in everything that wraps around it.